niallkennedy/angellist/readme.txt

 == Changelog ==

+= 1.1 =

+* Display up to three people with confirmed involvement in the company.
+Preference given to founders.
+* Display startup market tag
+* Display startup headquarters location
+* Ping AngelList when a post mentioning a company is first published.
+Adds a press mention to the AngelList company page for supported publishers.

 = 1.0 =
 * Tag posts.
 Display company profiles.

 == Upgrade Notice ==

+= 1.1 =

+Key people.
+Display market tag + location.
+Publicize new posts through AngelList.

 = 1.0 =
 Initial release.